This carrot bread is a classic quick bread made extra moist with grated carrots and crushed pineapple.

 Can I make this recipe as one larger loaf instead of two small loaves?

 Often yes, but the baking time will usually increase.
-Use a loaf pan size you prefer and bake until a toothpick comes out clean.
+Bake until a toothpick inserted near the center comes out clean.